...The letter "Z" (zulu) is conventional shorthand for Universal Time (UT) or "GMT".

 Let us proceed now to reading Thames Estuary tides.

-In theory, Tides flood for a little over six and a quarter hours and ebb for about the same time.
+In theory, tides should flood for a little over six and a quarter hours and ebb for about the same time.

 On the Thames they do no such thing! ...
 Tides vary enormously in timing on the River.

-Rivermen often observe the flood to be nearer seven and the ebb nearer five hours.
+Rivermen often observe the flood to be over seven hours and the ebb nearer five.

 The flow rate at a given point tends to be faster on the ebb than on the flood.